LeanKit-Labs/riaktive/README.md

 ### Index
 An index is associated with a bucket by the `search_index` property.
 If a `schema` property is also included, riaktive will create or update the index if a match with the same schema name doesn't exist.

-If you don't specify an index name but provide a schema, riaktive will create one named after the bucket with the suffix '_index' that uses the 'riaktive_schema' mentioned earlier.
+If a schema is specified without an index name, riaktive will create one named after the bucket with the suffix '_index'

 ### Searching
 You can easily search an existing Solr index using the JSON representation of Solr queries.

-Just like with buckets, you need to define the index first and then either access the index off the riaktive instance directly or via the returned variable:
+As with buckets, the index must be defined first before accessing the index off the riaktive instance directly or via the returned variable:

 ```javascript
 var myBucketIndex = riak.index( 'mybucket_index' );